Dhanika-Dennis/Sentiment_analysis/README.md

 # Sentiment_analysis
-to carry out sentiment analysis with an interactive interface using gradio
+to carry out sentiment analysis with an interactive interface using flask